Ricci de Turck flow on singular manifolds: Heat operator of the Lichnerowicz Laplacian

-The normal operator $N(e^{-t\Delta_L})_{y_0}$ can now be set up exactly as in \cite[(3.10)]{MazVer} as a direct sum of the heat kernel for $\Delta^{\mathscr{C}}_L$ and the heat kernel of the Lichnerowicz Laplacian on $\R^b$.
-In order to construct the exact heat kernel, the initial parametrix $N(e^{-t\Delta_L})_{y_0}$ has to be corrected, which involves composition of Schwartz kernels on $\mathscr{M}^2_h$.
+In order to construct the fundamental solution, the normal operator $N(e^{-t\Delta_L})_{\wy}$ is extended off the front face and corrected iteratively, which involves composition of Schwartz kernels on $\mathscr{M}^2_h$.
 Following the heat kernel construction in \cite{MazVer} verbatim, we arrive at the following result.